DaveSkender/Stock.Indicators/GUIDE.md

 | `Close` | decimal | Close price
 | `Volume` | long | Volume

-There is also a public read-only `Index` property in this class that is set internally, so **do not try to set the Index value**.
-We set this `Index` property to `public` visibility in case you want to use it in your own wrapper code.
-See [Cleaning History](#cleaning-history) section below if you want to pre-clean the history and get `Index` values in your `IEnumerable<Quote> history` data (optional).
+See [Cleaning History](#cleaning-history) section below if you want to pre-clean the history (optional).
 You can also derive and extend classes (optional), see the [Using Derived Classes](#using-derived-classes) section below.

 ## Cleaning history

-If you intend to use the same composed `IEnumerable<Quote> history` in multiple calls and want to have the same `Index` values mapped into results, we recommend you pre-clean it to initialize those index values.
-This will add the `Index` value and sort by the `Date` provided; it will also perform basic checks for data quality.
+Historical quotes are automatically cleaned on every call to the library.
+This is needed to do minimal basic data quality checks and to ensure that it is sequenced properly.
+You do not need to pre-clean your historical quotes; however, there are some scenarios where it may be advantageous.
+While the library is quite fast, there is a very small performance cost to cleaning that can add up if you are doing massive bulk operations on a given static `history`, such as computing every indicator or every possible permutation of an indicator.

-You only need to do this if you want to use the `Index` value in your own wrapper software; otherwise, there is no need as `history` is cleaned on every call, internally.
+If you intend to use the same composed `IEnumerable<Quote> history` in multiple calls and want to optimize speed, we recommend you pre-clean it so that it does not perform that operation on every call to the library.
 If you pre-clean, the provided `history` will be used as-is without additional cleaning.
-The original `Date` and composed `Index` is always returned in resultsets.

 ```csharp
 // fetch historical quotes from your favorite feed, in Quote format